ditte816j/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems arise from simple, well-designed components working together.
 In coding, strive to write clean, readable, and maintainable code.
 Avoid unnecessary complexity and always keep in mind that tomorrow, it may be you who has to decipher your code."

 This emphasizes the importance of clarity and simplicity in programming.
 It's not about writing the most complex code, but rather about creating efficient and understandable solutions that can be easily maintained and expanded upon in the future.
 Remember, code is read far more often than it is written, so prioritize readability and simplicity in your work.

+# 2023-12-26
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems tend to be more fragile and difficult to maintain.
+Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember that code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization.
+And finally, embrace the power of modularity and reuse; break your code into small, well-defined modules that can be easily tested, maintained, and reused in other projects."